Goochaozheng/ChunkFusion/README.md

 The implicit fusion network is trained on [ModelNet](https://modelnet.cs.princeton.edu/) dataset.
 To train our fusion network, we have to convert the mesh model in ModelNet into voxelized model and generate corresponding depth scans.

-We provide a sample of ModelNet data for demo, [download](https://drive.google.com/file/d/10kJw6m-QnhBPqcBbUrb8mkgaHUDMqJM8/view?usp=sharing) and put the extracted folder in `data`.
+We provide a sample of ModelNet data for demo, [download](https://drive.google.com/file/d/10kJw6m-QnhBPqcBbUrb8mkgaHUDMqJM8/view?usp=sharing) and put the extracted folder in `./data`.

 #### 1. Generate SDF Voxel